kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 "Acct1"      | "1000000.0"  | "1000000.0"  | "Admin account funding"
 "Acct2"      | "0.0"        | "0.0"        | "Created account"
 ```
-Execute a single dollar transfer and check the balances again with `read-all`.
+Execute a single dollar transfer and check the balances again with `read-all`. `exec` sends
+a command to execute transactionally on the blockchain; `local` queries the local node (here "node0")
+to prevent a needless transaction for a query.

 ```
 node0> exec (demo.transfer "Acct1" "Acct2" 1.00)
 status: success
 data: Write succeeded

-node0> exec (demo.read-all)
+node0> local (demo.read-all)
 account      | amount       | balance      | data
 ---------------------------------------------------------
 "Acct1"      | "-1.00"      | "999999.00"  | {"transfer-to":"Acct2"}
 "Acct2"      | "1.00"       | "1.00"       | {"transfer-from":"Acct1"}
 ```

-Verify that `cmd` is properly setup and perform a `batch` test.
+Verify that `cmd` is properly setup, and perform a `batch` test.
 `batch N` will create N identical transactions, using the command specified in `cmd` for each, and then send them to the cluster via the server specified by `server` (in this case to `node0`).

-Once sent, the REPL will then `listen` for the final transaction, collect and show its timing metrics, and print out the throughput seen in the test (i.e. `"Finished Commit" / N`).
+Once sent, the client will then `listen` for the final transaction, collect and show its timing metrics, and print out the throughput seen in the test (i.e. `"Finished Commit" / N`).
 The "First Seen" time is the moment when the targeted server first saw the **batch** of transactions and the "Finished Commit" time delta fully captures the time it took for the replication, consensus, cryptography, and execution of the final transaction (meaning that all previous transactions needed to first be fully executed.)

 Some of the metrics may be of interest to you: